22 Low-Cost Ideas to Market a New Business

 Business Cards – Even in today’s world of social media and emails, business cards are still important. $10-$20 will last you a long time and services like VistaPrint have hundreds of designs ready for you to add your text.

 Something to consider with the business card is the business’s phone number.
 With the cost of a dedicated business line, more people are instead opting for a cell phone as their business line.
 Instead of using a personal phone number for the business some people will buy a second phone, while others will use a toll-free number or answering service.
-A toll-free number from companies like Grasshopper or RingCentral cost around $10 a month, plus a few cents per minute.
+A toll-free number from companies like Grasshopper or RingCentral costs around $10 a month, plus a few cents per minute.
 These plans provide a separate voicemail and let you stick with an existing cell phone.
 Taking things up a notch is an answering service where someone answers the calls.
 There is a dedicated phone number but now someone is answering the phone which makes a business look larger without having to hire a receptionist.
 Pricing is reasonable and is based on usage.
 Plans start around $30 a month from SAS and AMBS.

 Now that you have those great business cards, it’s time to hand them out.
 A few great places to do that include:

 Chamber of Commerce – Meet with other business people and leaders in the community by joining the Chamber.
 It’s a great network to be a part of and gets your name in front of the movers and shakers.
-To get the most out of a membership, consider volunteering for a committee, attend Chamber after hours/mixers and/or sponsor a lunch.
+To get the most out of a membership, consider volunteering for a committee, attend Chamber after-hours/mixers and/or sponsor a lunch.
 Fees vary by the number of employees but expect $100-$300 annually.

 Networking Groups – Check out local business events on Meetup or other community calendars to meet with other people in the community.
 Bonus points if the meetup is related in some way to what the business sells.